Best Free Bets & Betting Offers In the UK March 2023

 How to use Betfair’s new customer offer this week

 Betfair is one of the biggest Bookmakers out there, with a broad offering in their Sportsbook with various sports and markets covered, along with great new customer offers and rewards for existing customers.
 Once you have an account with Betfair, you can also use the Exchange, a different product from the Sportsbook, but it is a great option to have in your betting armoury.
-Here is how we plan to use their offer this week with some FA Cup betting tips.
+Here is how we plan to use their offer this week.

 |Selection||Stake||Odds & Returns|

 |Liverpool vs Bournemouth – Mohamed Salah to score in the first 20 minutes||£10||£10 returns £65 at odds of 11/2|

 |Tottenham vs Nottingham Forest – Harry Kane anytime assist||£10||£10 returns £23 at odds of 23/10 (free bet stake not returned)|